AdobeDocs/marketo.en/help/marketo/product-docs/marketo-sales-insight/sales-insight-for-non-native-salesforce-integrations.md

    * API documentation for Sales Person: [https://developers.marketo.com/rest-api/lead-database/sales-persons/](https://developers.marketo.com/rest-api/lead-database/sales-persons/){target="_blank"}
    * API documentation for syncing the Sales Person: [https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Sales_Persons/syncSalesPersonsUsingPOST](https://developers.marketo.com/rest-api/endpoint-reference/lead-database-endpoint-reference/#!/Sales_Persons/syncSalesPersonsUsingPOST){target="_blank"}

-1. Sync the Salesforce Accounts to Marketo.
+1. Sync the [!DNL Salesforce] Accounts to Marketo.

-   A Marketo Company will need to be upserted for the Salesforce Account.
+   A Marketo Company will need to be upserted for the [!DNL Salesforce] Account.
 The _externalCompanyId_ and _externalSalesPersonId_ fields are mandated for the upsert of the Company.

    <table>
     <colgroup>